numantepe/jack/README.md

 Then run jc.sh and supply with an argument (Either a .jack file or a directory)

-The Pong directory has a sample Jack program.
+The Pong directory has a sample Jack program in it.

 To compile the Jack program inside the Pong directory on your shell, you can write: